llctrautmann/Obsidian/000 Concepts/Random Variables.md

   - Mathematics
 series: Probability Theory
 chapter: 2
-modified: 2024-06-17
+modified: 2024-06-18
 formula:
 Docstring:
   - A random variable is a mathematical concept used in probability theory and statistics to represent the outcomes of a random process or experiment.
 It is a variable whose value is determined by chance, and can take on a range of possible values with different probabilities.
 ---

-> [!Summary]+
+# Definition
-> A random variable is a mathematical concept used in probability theory and statistics to represent the outcomes of a random process or experiment.
-It is a variable whose value is determined by chance, and can take on a range of possible values with different probabilities.
+- A random variable is a mathematical concept used in probability theory and statistics to represent the outcomes of a random process or experiment.

-A random variable is a mathematical concept used in probability theory and statistics to represent the outcomes of a random process or experiment.
-It is a variable whose value is determined by chance, and can take on a range of possible values with different probabilities.
-Random variables can be discrete or continuous, depending on whether their possible values are countable or uncountable.
+- It is a variable whose value is determined by chance, and can take on a range of possible values with different probabilities.

-They are used to model real-world phenomena such as the outcomes of dice rolls, the heights of individuals in a population, or the number of customers in a store.
-Random variables are fundamental to statistical modeling and inference, and are used to calculate probabilities, expected values, and other statistical measures that describe and predict the behavior of a random process or experiment.
+- Random variables can be discrete or continuous, depending on whether their possible values are countable or uncountable.

 For example $x = 7$ is not a random variable.
 However, the outcome of a dice roll is a random variable (i.e. it contains randomness and is not fixed).
 All the possible outcomes of the random variable are called the sample space.
 A random variable can take any value in the sample space.
 All the possibilites in the sample space are events (e.g. for a dice roll, the dice can land in 6 positions, hence there are six events):
 $$S = \{1,2,3,4,5,6\}$$